chihacknight/chihacknight.org/_posts/events/2020-06-30-actions-towards-racial-justice-part-2.md

 ---

-After our 400th episode group discussion on Actions Towards Racial Justice, we received overwhelming feedback that people wanted to continue the conversation and create a space for productive conversation around racial justice, equity and being anti-racist.
+After our 400th episode group discussion on [Actions Towards Racial Justice](/events/2020/06/02/episode-400.html), we received overwhelming feedback that people wanted to continue the conversation and create a space for productive conversation around racial justice, equity and being anti-racist.

 For our 404th episode, we will gather again via Zoom call to discuss constructive ways our community can support efforts to end racial injustice.

 **Join the Zoom call at 7pm**: [https://bit.ly/chn-remote-zoom](https://bit.ly/chn-remote-zoom)

+If you weren't at our last conversation, that's ok!
+But it would be a good idea to watch Heidi Massey and Prerna Abbi-Scanlon's presentation on [Envisioning Equity: Being Nice Is Not Enough](/events/2019/08/06/envisioning-equity.html) to get some background on being anti-racist.

 We will follow the same format as we did for our 400th episode.
 For a large portion of the discussion, we will be splitting up into affinity groups.
 You can read more about what affinity groups are in this context and why that is important [here](https://www.racialequitytools.org/act/strategies/caucus-affinity-groups).